 Keep the print heads clean

-It is important when using these printer tips you always remember to keep the printer heads clean.
-This stops ink clogging the nozzles of the printer, and reduces ink smudge on the paper.
-This is important for HP printers, as they don’t always do the best automatic clean in my experience.
+It is important when using these printer tips to always remember to keep the printer heads clean.
+It stops the ink clogging the nozzles of the printer, and reduces ink smudge on the paper.
+It is important for HP printers, as they don’t always do the best automatic clean in my experience.

 To clean the print heads, remove the cartridge, and gently clean the print heads with a soft cotton cloth dipped in a little water.
-I wouldn’t recommend using tissue or alcohol.
-Be warned!
+We wouldn’t recommend using tissue or alcohol.
 You can damage your printer by doing this.
 Make sure the print heads are dry and then replace the cartridge.
-By doing this you will expand your printer life and the quality of the printouts.
+By replacing the cartrige, you will expand your printer life and the quality of the printouts.

 Prevent the printer from drying up ink by using it